philips-labs/terraform-aws-github-runner/CONTRIBUTING.md

 **If you get help, help others.
 Good karma rulez!**

-### Submitting a Merge Request
+### Submitting a Pull Request

-Before you submit your merge request consider the following guidelines:
+Before you submit your pull request consider the following guidelines:

 * Make your changes in a new git branch: